stephenmcd/django-shotgun/README.rst

 Introduction
 ============

-A Django application providing the ability to validate HTTP status codes across your entire Django application. ``django-shotgun`` consists of two parts, a `management command`_ called ``load_shotgun`` that prepares ``django-shotgun`` with a snapshot of your database to use in the test case, and the `Django test case`_ itself which spiders your Django site testing for valid HTTP status codes for every URL it finds.
+``django-shotgun`` is a Django application that provides the ability to validate HTTP status codes across your entire Django application.
+``django-shotgun`` consists of two parts, a `management command`_ called ``load_shotgun`` that prepares ``django-shotgun`` with a snapshot of your database to use in the `Django test case`_, and the test case itself which spiders your Django site testing for valid HTTP status codes for every URL it finds.

 Installation
 ============